Clicky Skip to Content

 By the way, if you’re interested in Does Brown Sugar Go Bad, check out my article on that.

-Brown spots on lettuce indicate that cells were weakened, making lettuce like the one in the photo above slightly more friendly to whatever pathogen happened to be in its vicinity.
 As the A-brown spots on lettuce grow, lettuce will wrinkle, soon becoming limp and discolored, often affecting the whole head.
-When darker spots in the places of those colors occur on more than one leaf, you have lettuce that is going to die.
+When darker spots in the places of those colors occur on more than one leaf, you have lettuce that will die.

 StorageShelf life